-Spring is in the air and so are high levels of pollen, mold, dust, and other irritants that make for miserable eyes!
+High levels of pollen, mold, dust, and other irritants can make for miserable eyes!
 These airborne allergens may be the primary culprit of watery, itchy eyes, but relief may be closer than you think.

-If spring is making you weepy, your eyes are telling you something.
-"Pay attention to your eyes," explains Amy Treski, OD, a VSP doctor at Optique Boutique in Lawrenceville, NJ.
+If allergens are making you weepy, your eyes are telling you something.
+"Pay attention to your eyes," explains Amy Treski, OD, a VSP network doctor at Optique Boutique in Lawrenceville, New Jersey.
 "Itching, redness, and swelling of the eyes and eyelids, are common allergy symptoms—itching being the most uncomfortable and swelling the most persistent symptom."
-Dr. Treski suggests visiting your VSP doctor if symptoms are prolonged or get worse.
-Your doctor will be able to determine if what you're experiencing is caused by seasonal allergies.
+For some immediate relief on days when your allergies are mild, try some do-it-yourself remedies.

 Did You Know?